-On an acoustic starting signal: The competitor retrieves the line, throws the line back to the victim and pulls him or her through the water until the victim touches the finish edge.
+On an acoustic starting signal: The competitor shall retrieve the line, throw the line back to the victim, and pull him or her through the water until the victim touches the finish edge.

-The victim remains in the water and the competitor remains in the throw zone until the referee signals the completion of the event.
+The victim remains in the water in his or her lane and the competitor remains in the throw zone until the referee signals the completion of the race.